Security¶

 Synchronizing Secrets from AWS SSM¶

-Here is an example for how to create (and synchronize) a Kubernetes Secret from an AWS Secrets Manager Secret:
+Here is an example of how to create (and synchronize) a Kubernetes Secret from an AWS Secrets Manager Secret:

 apiVersion: external-secrets.io/v1